How To Deal With Narcissists And Self-Absorbed Love Partners

 You will never win because the narcissist has been defending himself (or herself) for years and is an expert at using defense mechanisms and rationalizations.

 Their power comes from the fact that you are a normal person with normal feelings, while they are trying to compensate for one major shortcoming, imaginary or not.
-They do not understand how normal human relationships function, and they are not with you for normal reasons.
+They do not understand how normal and healthy human relationships function, and they are not with you for normal reasons.